FDU Scholarships for Undergraduate Students

 Fairleigh Dickinson University offers a variety of academic achievement scholarships.
 We recommend freshman applicants submit their application for admission and arrange for the official high school transcript and standardized test score results (SAT or ACT) to be sent by January 15 for priority scholarship consideration.
 A transfer applicant must have completed a minimum of 24 college credits and submit their application for admission along with official copies of college transcript(s).
 Fall and Spring start terms are available.

 Presidential Scholarships are full tuition merit awards renewable for a maximum of four years for students enrolled as full-time, residential students.
-Incoming freshmen applicants are required to have a GPA of 3.5 or above (on a 4.0 scale), and an SAT composite of 1300 or above (math plus critical reading only) on a 1600 scale, or an ACT composite of 29 or above.
-Also required is a guidance counselor nomination form (nomination forms are available online or in high school guidance offices; call the Office of Admissions at 800-338-8803 for assistance).
+Incoming freshmen applicants are required to have a GPA of 3.5 or above (on a 4.0 scale), and an SAT composite of 1300 or above (math plus critical reading only) on a 1600 scale, or an ACT composite of 29 or above.* Also required is an essay of 400-500 words on a topic of the applicant's choosing and a guidance counselor nomination (nomination forms are available online or in high school guidance offices; call the Office of Admissions at 800-338-8803 for assistance).
 The deadline for guidance counselor nominations is January 15.
 Presidential Scholars are required to maintain a minimum 3.0 cumulative grade point average.

 Colonel Fairleigh S. Dickinson Scholarship